What are the causes of hip pain during pregnancy?

 When to see your healthcare provider about hip pain

-It’s important to chat to your healthcare provider if your hip pain is making you really uncomfortable.
+It’s important to chat with your healthcare provider if your hip pain is making you really uncomfortable.

 They’ll be able to establish the root cause of the pain and suggest the right treatment.